FlickType/FlickTypeKit/README.md

 ```
 if FlickType.handle(userActivity) { return }
 ```
+_**Note:** Always test on a real device, since the Simulator does not support app switching via universal links yet._

 ### Help & support
  - The sample app contains implementations for both SwiftUI & WatchKit.